-This is our inaugural year launching the Mini-Grants program.
-We hope to learn a great deal from this year, and to carry it forward to ensure others have the opportunity to participate in future years.
+2020-21 was our inaugural year launching the Mini-Grants program.
+We learned a great deal from this year, and aim to carry it forward to ensure others have the opportunity to participate in future years.

-This project is funded through a partnership with the Office of University Life, the Office of the Vice Provost for Faculty Advancement and the Institute for Religion, Culture and Public Life.
+The 2020-21 project was funded through a partnership with the Office of University Life, the Office of the Vice Provost for Faculty Advancement and the Institute for Religion, Culture and Public Life.

 Grantees in the News